bjowes/cypress-ntlm-auth/README.md

 ## .http-mitm-proxy
 The http-mitm-proxy library will create a .http-mitm-proxy folder with generated certificates.
 This improves performance when re-running tests using the same sites.
 It is recommended to add this folder to your .gitignore so the certificates don't end up in your repo.

-# Known issues
-Usage with https sites is still under development.

 # Planned work
 * More real-world testing against Windows servers
 * Upstream proxy support